 Once you notice fruit growing on your tree, you want to fertilize it to keep up the healthy growth.
 Apply the fertilizer to the soil that directly surrounds your fig, and be careful to not get any on the trunk or leaves.
 It should have a high potassium level.
 The optimal fertilizer for this type of tree is a 8-8-8 or a 10-10-10 blend.

-To get the best results from your fig tree care, you should feed one and two-year-old figs just under an ounce of fertilizer every month.
+To get the best results, you should feed one and two-year-old figs just under an ounce of fertilizer every month.
 Start in the spring and go until the end of July.
 Your older figs should get a third of a pound of fertilizer for every foot of height.
 Fertilize them in late mid-spring, mid-summer, and late winter.

 If your fit is in a container, fertilize it once a week during the summer months.
 Figs grown and kept in containers need more fertilizer than ones grown in the ground.
 Rotate your fertilizer every other week between a general one and one that has higher potassium.